wellyshen/react-cool-virtual/README.md

-    startIndex, // (number) The index of the first batch item stopIndex, // (number) The index of the last batch item loadIndex, // (number) The index of the current batch items (e.g. 1 - 15 as `0`, 16 - 30 as `1`, and so on) scrollOffset, // (number) The scroll offset from top/left, depends on the `horizontal` option userScroll, // (boolean) Tells you the scrolling is through the user or not }) => {
+    startIndex, // (number) The index of the first batch item stopIndex, // (number) The index of the last batch item loadIndex, // (number) The index of the current batch items (e.g. 1 - 15 as `0`, 16 - 30 as `1`, and so on) scrollOffset, // (number) The scroll offset from top/left, depending on the `horizontal` option userScroll, // (boolean) Tells you the scrolling is through the user or not }) => {
     // Fetch data...